-Reasons for Pumping Exclusively
+Reasons for Pumping Exclusively:

-- The baby has difficulty latching
+- The baby has been facing difficulty in latching.

-- You have triplets, twins, or more
+- You have triplets, twins, or more.

-- The child is premature and is in NICU
+- The child is premature and is in NICU.

-- Your nipples are cracked
+- You are suffering from cracked nipples.

-- You might decide not to breastfeed the baby directly
+- You might decide not to breastfeed the baby directly.

 As the toddler gets older, the milk demand will increase, tasking you to stimulate more milk supply.
 The baby will tend to take more milk per feeding but fewer times in a day.
 You will increase the time for pumping.

-The Amount of Milk You Should Pump
+The Amount of Milk You Should Pump:

-Benefits of Exclusive Pumping
+Benefits of Exclusive Pumping: